dmbarbour/glas/docs/GlasProg.md

 This model permits [non-hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro), leaving problems of hygiene to front-end syntax.
 Aside from these intermediate-language macros, we could also support text-based macros in a front-end syntax.

+However, this doesn't support metaprogramming based on static parameters.
+For that, we might need a constructor like `(%eval Localization)` that receives its AST from the data stack.

+ASTBuilder may receive access to some compile-time effects via '%call'.
+So far, I don't have a much better idea on how to integrate loading files and DVCS resources.
+Might need to introduce a notion of local handlers to the macro layer?

 ### Extensible Intermediate Language

 We can always extend the intermediate language by adding new primitives.
 But we could also support something like a scoped 'interpretation' of the existing primitives.
 It might be useful to support something like `(%lang Ver AST)` or `(%lang.ver AST)` declarations, at least for the toplevel application methods.
 This would provide more robust integration with the runtime in case of language drift, and would allow languages adjust more flexibly.